mhorne89/enoch/README.md

 ## Run in dev mode

-To run in dev mode simply clone the repo, navigate to the directory and run `npm run dev`.
+To run in dev mode simply clone the repo, navigate to the directory and run `npm run dev` which will allow you to edit the UI directly with the Angular CLI on port 4000.
+You can also run `npm run prod` to serve the UI from the Node.js server.
+This will run Enoch, including the UI, on your local machine at `localhost:8085`.
 You will need to supply some sample logs in the `/logs` directory.
-This will run Enoch, including the UI, on your local machine at `localhost:8085`.